 Fox scores 32, Kings deal Lakers 5th straight loss 120-114

+One of De'Aaron Fox's goals coming into the season was to make sure he avoided a slow start.

+The Sacramento guard has definitely accomplished that and is helping the Sacramento Kings find their groove.

-LOS ANGELES — De'Aaron Fox scored 32 points and had a season-high 12 assists, Domantas Sabonis added 21 points and 10 rebounds and the Sacramento Kings rallied in the fourth quarter for a 120-114 victory over the floundering Los Angeles Lakers.
+Fox scored 32 points and had a season-high 12 assists as the Kings rallied in the fourth quarter Friday night for a 120-114 victory over the floundering Los Angeles Lakers.

-Kevin Huerter added 16 points for the Kings, who have won five of seven after starting the season with a four-game losing streak.
+"He can flat out go.
+I'm glad everybody is starting to see a little bit of it while we're waiting games," Kings coach Mike Brown said.

+"I wanted to start the season on a high note.
+In the past I didn't play well until December or January," said Fox, who also had seven rebounds.
+"Everything I'm doing right now is just trying to help put my team in the best position to win."

 Anthony Davis had 24 points and 14 rebounds while Russell Westbrook scored 21 points with 11 assists for the Lakers, who were without LeBron James after he suffered a groin injury in Wednesday night's loss to the Clippers.